Rehabilitation of Common Runners Foot Injuries

 If discomfort in the foot still exists it may be necessary to consult their local physical therapist for other options such as ultrasound, a form of deep heat, to help fight off the pain and inflammation.

 Morton's Syndrome is the inflammation of a nerve found between the third and fourth metatarsal producing pain in the toes causing inability to move the toes.
 Treatment for this injury varies with the degree of severity.
-Surgery for Morton's Syndrome is a last resort.
+Surgery for Morton's Syndrome is the last resort.
 Rather than surgery, therapy is recommended involving experimentation with various modalities to assist in the process of recovery.

 Techniques for therapy involve changing the type of shoe wear and increase the padding on the injured area.
 The medical specialist may prescribe orthotic inserts to relieve pressure on the inflamed nerve (Morton's Neuroma 2008).